 - Think of the personality your puppy has (or is likely to have).
 Breeds have their own traits of course, but your pup will develop their own personality as well.
 You could consider this when choosing a name.

 Finally, have fun with it!
-Your pup will love whatever name you choose, so don’t ever think it!
-We hope that you were able to find the one among our list of Italian Greyhound names – with options tributing their speed, origin, or color, we hope you loved a few!
+Your pup will love whatever name you choose, so don’t overthink it.
+We hope that you were able to find the one among our list of Italian Greyhound names.
+With options tributing their speed, origin, or color, we hope you loved a few!
 If you need a little more inspiration, you could check out another one of our name posts below:

 Feature Image Credit: JeebyJeeby, Pixabay